AlexeyKalina/code-completion-evaluation/README.md

-      "projectPath": "", // string with path to idea project "evaluationRoots": [ ], // list of string with paths to files/directories for evaluation "language": "Java", // Java, Python, Shell Script or Another "strategy": {
+      "projectPath": "", // string with path to idea project "evaluationRoots": [ ], // list of string with paths to files/directories for evaluation "language": "Java", // Java, Python, Shell Script or Another "strategy": { // describes evaluation rules
-        "completeAllTokens": false,
-        "context": "ALL",
-        "prefix": {
-          "name": "SimplePrefix",
-          "emulateTyping": false,
-          "n": 1
-        },
-        "filters": {
-          "statementTypes": [
-            "METHOD_CALL"
+        "completeAllTokens": false, // if true - all tokens will be tried to complete one by one "context": "ALL", // ALL, PREVIOUS
+        "prefix": { // policy how to complete particular token "name": "SimplePrefix", // SimplePrefix (type 1 or more letters), CapitalizePrefix or NoPrefix "emulateTyping": false, // type token char by char and save intermediate results "n": 1 // numbers of char to type before trigger completion },
+        "filters": { // set of filters that allow to filter some completion locations out "statementTypes": [ // possible values: METHOD_CALLS, ARGUMENTS, VARIABLES, ALL_STATIC, ALL, ALL_TOKENS "METHOD_CALL"
           ],
-          "isArgument": null,
+          "isArgument": null, // null / true / false
-          "isStatic": true,
+          "isStatic": true, // null / true / false
-          "packageRegex": ".*"
-        }
+          "packageRegex": ".*" // regex to check  if java package of resulting token is suitable for evaluation }
       },
       "completionType": "BASIC", // BASIC, SMART, ML
-      "outputDir": "", // string with path to output directory "saveLogs": true, // save completion logs or not (only if Completion-Stats-Collector plugin installed) "logsTrainingPercentage": 70, // percentage for logs separation on training/validate "interpretActions": true // interpret or not actions after its generation }
+      "interpretActions": true, // interpret or not actions after its generation "outputDir": "", // string with path to output directory "saveLogs": false, // save completion logs or not (only if Completion-Stats-Collector plugin installed) "logsTrainingPercentage": 70 // percentage for logs separation on training/validate }
 ```